OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 ### Releases and deployments

-Most code repos and build servers let you manage releases and deploy to targets in some fashion.
+Most code repositories and build servers let you manage releases and deploy to targets in some fashion.
 However, they don't solve the same problems dedicated release management or deployment tools do.

-Obviously, [Octopus](https://octopus.com/) is our deployment tool and we think it's pretty great.
+Of course, [Octopus](https://octopus.com/) is our deployment tool and we think it's pretty great.
 We'll talk about [where Octopus fits into DevOps](#octopus-and-devops) later.

 Other popular options include: